MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/DirectAccess-Offline-Domain-Join.md

 3. Reboot the destination computer, and the computer will be joined to the domain.

 ### <a name="BKMK_ODJOverview"></a>Offline domain join with DirectAccess policies scenario overview
-DirectAccess offline domain join is a process that computers running Windows Server® 2016 Technical Preview, Windows Server® 2012, Windows 10® and Windows® 8 can use to join a domain without being physically joined to the corporate network, or connected through VPN.
+DirectAccess offline domain join is a process that computers running Windows Server 2016 Technical Preview, Windows Server 2012, Windows 10 and Windows 8 can use to join a domain without being physically joined to the corporate network, or connected through VPN.
 This makes it possible to join computers to a domain from locations where there is no connectivity to a corporate network.
 Offline domain join for DirectAccess provides DirectAccess policies to clients to allow remote provisioning.

-A domain join creates a computer account and establishes a trust relationship between a computer running a Windows operating system and an Active Directory® domain.
+A domain join creates a computer account and establishes a trust relationship between a computer running a Windows operating system and an Active Directory domain.

 ## <a name="BKMK_ODJRequirements"></a>Prepare for offline domain join